parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-2/repo/README.txt

 Architectural Support
 ==============================================================================

-SimpleMOC-kernel is now an OpenMP offload code and supports architectures with compatible offload capabilities (e.g., GPUs with OpenMP 5.0 support).
+SimpleMOC-kernel is now an OpenMP offload code and supports architectures with OpenMP 5.0+ offloading capabilities.  (e.g., CPUs with compatible accelerators)

 ==============================================================================
 Quick Start Guide